Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Proposed Methodology

 where covariance matrix $\Sigma$ characterizes the interchannel dependencies within the detrend (or fluctuations) $\pmb{y}_{i}-\tilde{\pmb{y}}_{i}$.

-Owing to the \textit{Proposition} \ref{prop1}, it is clear that (5) is a special case of \eqref{Eq11} for identity covariance matrix, i.e., uncorrelated input multichannel data.
-For more interesting cases involving multichannel data that exhibit cross-channel correlations, \eqref{Eq11} provides more informative fluctuation scores.
+It is clear that \eqref{Eq03} becomes a special case of \eqref{Eq09} for identity covariance matrix, i.e., uncorrelated input multichannel data.
+For more interesting cases involving multichannel data that exhibit cross-channel correlations, \eqref{Eq09} provides more informative fluctuation scores.

-In order to perform multichannel scaling analysis, $F_m^{\Sigma}(s)$ is computed for a varying time scales where generally the range $s=4,\ldots,16$ is used \cite{kantelhardt2001detecting}.
+In order to perform multichannel scaling analysis in \eqref{Eq09}, $F_m^{\Sigma}(s)$ is computed for varying time scales where generally the range $s=4,\ldots,16$ is used \cite{kantelhardt2001detecting}.
 Finally, a scaling exponent $\alpha$ is computed using power law representation of $F_m^\Sigma(s)$